 Direct From Farmers

-If you prefer to purchase directly from farmers, winter farmers’ markets are currently operating with new COVID-19-safe protocols.
+If you prefer to purchase directly from farmers, winter farmers’ markets are continuing to operate with COVID-19-safe protocols.
 Several have moved to new locations with more space for social distancing, so before you head out, check to make sure your preferred market has not changed spaces.

-Hudson’s indoor winter market is now at The Elks Lodge on Saturdays from Feb.
-6 to April 23.
-And Kingston’s market has relocated to the Senate Garage every other Saturday through the end of February.
+Hudson’s indoor winter market will operate out of The Elks Lodge on Saturdays from Feb.
+5 to April 16.
+And Kingston’s market has relocated to the Senate Garage every other Saturday through March 5.
 “The new site is great, gorgeous, and huge,” said market manager Laura Crimmins.
 “They do deep cleaning between each market and we can open all the windows a crack and leave doors open.”

-Only 40 people are allowed in at a time so everyone can have ample space based on guidelines from New York State Ag & Markets.
-“We had a line outside about 20 deep for the busy hours of 11 to 1, about a 10 minute wait.
+In 2021, only 40 people were allowed in at a time so everyone had ample space based on guidelines from New York State Ag & Markets.
+“We had a line outside about 20 deep for the busy hours of 11 to 1, about a 10-minute wait.
 By March we plan to be back outside; hope the weather cooperates,” Crimmins added.
+This year, the market has updated its shopping guidelines.